Understanding Your Health

 Is chiropractic care safe?

-The literature on chiropractic safety is perhaps the single most impressive component of the outcomes record of the profession.
+The literature on chiropractic safety is perhaps the single most impressive quality of the chiropractic profession.
 Since its inception as a separate and distinct health care profession, chiropractic has established itself as the safest primary care profession by far.
 Despite the high volume of patients and the great diversity of conditions with which they present, chiropractic can claim the lowest complication rate, the lowest malpractice insurance rates, and the highest rates of patient satisfaction of any doctor level provider.

-Over the past few decades there has been an interesting growth of literature on general manipulation-induced accidents or injuries.
-This body of information clearly distinguishes the safety record of chiropractic because of the vast majority of recorded injuries are found to be at the hands of non-chiropractic providers attempting to apply chiropractic like procedures, without the highly developed skill and experience of the doctor of chiropractic.
+Although chiropractic adjustments provided by trained chiropractors remains quite safe according to the vast body of literature, manipulation by non-chiropractic providers may not be as safe.
+This body of information clearly distinguishes the safety record of chiropractic because the vast majority of recorded injuries are found to be at the hands of non-chiropractic providers attempting to apply chiropractic like procedures, without the highly developed skill and experience of the doctor of chiropractic.
 Read more...

 Who does chiropractic help?